One person killed, two others injured in North Omaha collision

 The crash occurred about 10:10 p.m., according to a dispatcher with Douglas County 911.
 One person was pronounced dead at the scene and two others were taken to the Nebraska Medical Center, one in critical condition.

-The names of the dead and injured are being withheld pending notification of family.
+The names of the dead and injured are being withheld pending notification of relatives.

 kevin.cole@owh.com, 402-444-1272